solaranamnesis/ottohahn/full-text-english.md

 Our researchers, with the exception of Gümbel, speak of the meteorites as volcanic bombs, declaring the rock as identical to the volcanic rocks of the Earth, so counting the meteorite without hesitation with the volcanic rocks.
 The evidence to the contrary is the subject of this book.

-Rightly Quenstedt has alone has declared the question an open one and said: "...it is reserved for the microscope to solve the riddle of the composition of the meteorites!"
+Rightly, Quenstedt alone has declared the question an open one and said: "...it is reserved for the microscope to solve the riddle of the composition of the meteorites!"
 Handbook of Mineralogy p.
 722.

 # Section 2